Call us: 0333 999 2676

 4. Russia – Blini

-In Russia, Blini are thin pancakes that hold great cultural significance.
+In Russia, Russians view blini as thin pancakes with great cultural significance.
 They are traditionally eaten during Maslenitsa, a festival marking the end of winter and welcoming spring.
-Blini are served with a variety of toppings, including sour cream, caviar, jam, and smoked salmon.
+People serve blini with a variety of toppings, including sour cream, caviar, jam, and smoked salmon.
 During Maslenitsa, families and friends come together for the year to enjoy stacks of blini while celebrating with music, dancing and sledding.

 The round shape of the Blini is said to represent the sun, and eating them is thought to bring warmth and good fortune for the coming year.
 Whether sweet or savoury, Blini are a must-try if you ever find yourself in Russia during the festival.